ClassMATE User Guide

 - Students formerly belonging to the deleted class would now be assigned to

-.
+No Class.
 Groups that students were assigned to in the class will no longer exist and students will have no groups.

 Examples: